polterguy/phosphorusfive/README.md

-Phosphorus Five documentation
+Phosphorus Five
 ===============

 <img align="right" src="p5.png">

-Phosphorus Five is a collection of libraries for developing complex and rich Ajax centric web apps.
+Phosphorus Five is a Web Operating System for developing complex and rich Ajax centric web apps.
 Its _"Hello World"_, can be found in the [application-startup.hl](/core/p5.webapp/application-startup.hl) Hyperlambda file.

 Notice, the primary documentation for Phosphorus Five can be found [here](https://github.com/polterguy/phosphorusfive-dox).